US Work Visa for Dentists | VisaNation

 2. That you are uniquely qualified to advance your work and make it succeed.
 This can be proven through your degree, your experience in dentistry, your past successes, and a comprehensive business plan for the practice you plan to open in the U.S.

-3. That the U.S. would benefit more from waiving the PERM requirement than enforcing it.
+3. The U.S. would benefit more from waiving the PERM and job requirement than enforcing it.

 EB-3 Green Card